|Nutritional Guidelines (per serving)|

 - If the finished mix is too thick, add a little more juice and blend again.
 When you'd like it a little thicker, add a couple of extra ice cubes.

-- One cup of ice is equivalent to about 5 or 6 of the average-sized cubes.
+- One cup of ice is equivalent to about five or six of the average-sized cubes.
 Add these to the blender first to ensure the blades hit them right away.
 You can even blend them with the pineapple before adding the other ingredients.

 - This recipe can make one large drink or two short drinks if you'd like to share.